Cutoff for Random Walks on Upper Triangular Matrices: Introduction and Statement of Results

-\begin{intrormkt} By a classical result to generate a nilpotent group it is enough that the maps of the generators under $g \mapsto g[G,G]$ generates the Abelianisation $G/[G,G]$; this follows from the fact that for nilpotent groups $[G,G] \le \Phi(G)$, the Frattini subgroup of non-generators of $G$.
-We prove a quantitative version of this result, where the typical distance in $G$ is very close to the typical distance in $G/[G,G]$ for the Cayley graph with the generators $[Z_1[G,G], ... ,Z_k[G,G]]$. \end{intrormkt}
+\begin{subtheorem-num}{intrormkT} \begin{intrormkt} By a classical result, to generate a nilpotent group it is enough that the maps of the generators under $g \mapsto g \gcom : G \mapsto \gab$ generate the Abelianisation $\gab$; this follows from the fact that for nilpotent groups $\gcom \le \Phi(G)$, the Frattini subgroup of non-generators of $G$.

+We prove a quantitative version of this result, where the typical distance in $G$ is very close to the typical distance in $\gab$ for the Cayley graph with generating multiset $[Z_1\gcom, ... ,Z_k\gcom]$.